South Whitley, Indiana

 South Whitley is a town in Cleveland Township, Whitley County, in the U.S. state of Indiana.
-The population was 1,751 at the 2010 census.
-South Whitley is a town in the Midwestern tradition of red brick buildings and tree-lined streets.
+As of the 2020 census, South Whitley had a population of 1,818.
+It is a town in the Midwestern tradition of red brick buildings and tree-lined streets.

 History

 South Whitley was originally called Springfield, and under the latter name was laid out in 1837.
 A post office was established that year under the name Whitley.
 The post office was renamed to South Whitley in 1842, and still operates today.

 Geography

 According to the 2010 census, South Whitley has a total area of 0.91 sqmi, all land.